Wednesday, March 05, 2025

 Having the possibility of another Carlos Reygadas film is absolutely breathtaking and no better news than Joachim Trier and Renate Reinsve have a film, plus Pálmason, Akin, Serebrenikov and perhaps the only American filmmaker that really interest me, Paul Thomas Anderson all having films that sooner or later we will be able to see, have to be outstanding news!

 Update: According to recent news from reliable source, the Cannes press conference of the Official Selections should be on April 17, the Critics' Week on April 21 and Director's Fortnight on April 22.
+Seems source was not that much reliable as Official Selection press conference will be on April 10th, consequently and if is similar to past years, Critics week could announce on Monday April 14 and Director's Fortnight on Tuesday, April 15.

 Good probabilities